 Information on how we address climate change in project documents is on our Energy page.
 Additional information on what WSDOT is doing about climate change on our main Sustainable Transportation page.

 How does WSDOT analyze air quality?

-WSDOT requirements for air quality analysis are described in Chapter 425 of the WSDOT Environmental Procedures Manual (EPM).
+WSDOT requirements for air quality analysis are described in Chapter 425 of the WSDOT Environmental Manual (EM).

 The Air Quality Checklist (pdf 12 kb) outlines documentation requirements used for WSDOT review and approval and can be used to help with project scoping.